Performance Ethnography

 An ongoing, thirty-year pan-cultural folk, ritual, and shamanic performance research and documentation project.
 The goal is to 1) investigate and document vanishing traditions and 2) articulate and promote an alternative, earth-centric performance expression for our contemporary world.
 The project's ambition is to offer a new form of indigenous performance, founded in traditional expressions and shaped in response to a globalizing world threatened with environmental collapse.
 Appreciating and re-imagining the wisdom and expressions of those who have lived traditionally with their indigenous place to create a new/old way of being with the earth.
 We are all becoming indigenous again.

-Riccio emphasizes that he is not an anthropologist by training, but when he is working with a theatre based on cultural tradition he often applies anthropological methods.
-Indigenous cultures are essentially oral and when put into written form only a small part of it is conserved.
-People, however, have much more knowledge which is about to disappear if no one becomes interested in it.
+Riccio emphasizes that he is not an anthropologist by training, but when he works with a theatre based on cultural tradition, he often applies anthropological methods.
+Indigenous cultures are essentially oral, and when put into written form, only a small part of them is conserved.
+People, however, have much more knowledge, which is about to disappear if no one becomes interested in it.

 Kumppani Magazine, Finland

-Shi: I am drawing in the water action, its power comes from the master Lao Zi the master of all Taoism.
-I write the sides characters in the water on the table.
-In the process of the magical words transform the water becoming the “Law Water” or magic water.
+Shi: I am drawing in the water action; its power comes from the master Lao Zi, the master of all Taoism.
+I write the side characters in the water on the table.
+The magical words transform the water in the process, becoming the “Law Water” or magic water.
 Riccio: How does the water become magical?
-Shi: Magical words taught him from his teacher…you must decide to accept the words on special ritual step by step the words are given.
+Shi: Magical words taught him by his teacher…you must decide to accept the words on a special ritual step by step the words are given.

-Shi: I am also a teacher—travel and showing others is the metamorphosis of learning—just like a tree.
-If the Tree grows from branches new branches—you learn from other branches not from your family.
-I learn and I teach.
+Shi: I am also a teacher.
+Traveling and showing others is the metamorphosis of learning, just like a tree.
+If the Tree grows from new branches, you learn from other branches, not from your family.
+I learn, and I teach.

 Riccio: Who taught you?